Scorpius constellation lies in the southern sky. It represents the scorpion and is associated with the story of Orion in Greek mythology.

 Eta Scorpii is a rapid rotator, with a projected rotational velocity of 150 km/s.
 It emits X-rays, and shows an enhanced abundance of barium in its spectrum.

 Rho Scorpii is another binary star in Scorpius.
 It has the stellar classification B2IV-V and is approximately 409 light years distant from Earth.
-The primary star in the system is a blue-white subgiant with an apparent visual magnitude of 3.87.
-The secondary component has a visual magnitude of 12.8 and is orbiting the primary star with a separation of 38 arc seconds.ζ Scorpii (Zeta Scorpii)
+The primary star in the system is a blue-white subgiant with an apparent magnitude of 3.87.
+The secondary component has a visual magnitude of 12.8 and is orbiting the primary star with a separation of 38 arc seconds.

 The designation Zeta Scorpii is shared by two stars separated by 7 arc minutes.
-The stars are at very different distances from Earth and are not physically related, but they appear close in the line of sight and form a naked eye double.
+The stars are at very different distances from Earth and are not physically related, but lie in the same line of sight.
+They appear as a double star to the unaided eye.

 Zeta-2 Scorpii is an orange giant with the stellar classification K4III.
-It has an apparent visual magnitude that ranges from 3.59 to 3.65 and is approximately 151 light years distant.μ Scorpii (Mu Scorpii)
+It has an apparent magnitude that ranges from 3.59 to 3.65 and is approximately 151 light years distant.

-Mu-2 Scorpii is a subgiant star belonging to the spectral class B2IV.
-It has an apparent visual magnitude of 3.56 and is approximately 517 light years distant from the solar system.
-The star has a radius seven times than of the Sun.18 Scorpii
+Mu-2 Scorpii (formally named Pipirima) is a subgiant star belonging to the spectral class B2IV.
+It has an apparent magnitude of 3.56 and is approximately 517 light years distant from the solar system.
+The star has a radius seven times than of the Sun.

 18 Scorpii is a solar analog, a yellow main sequence star belonging to the spectral class G2 Va, approximately 45.3 light years distant from the Sun.
 The star is located on the northern border of the constellation.
 It has a visual magnitude of 5.503.
 In September 2003, astrobiologist Margaret Turnbull identified the star as one of the most promising nearby candidates for hosting life, but no planets have been discovered yet orbiting the star.